wascc/wascc-dev-site/content/tutorials/first-actor/create_project.md

 use actor::prelude::*;

-actor_handlers! { http::OP_HANDLE_REQUEST => hello_world,
+actor_handlers! { codec::http::OP_HANDLE_REQUEST => hello_world,
-                  core::OP_HEALTH_REQUEST => health }
+                  codec::core::OP_HEALTH_REQUEST => health }

-fn hello_world(
-   _ctx: &CapabilitiesContext,
-   _payload: http::Request) -> ReceiveResult {
+fn hello_world(_payload: codec::core::http::Request) -> ReceiveResult {
-    Ok(serialize(http::Response::ok())?)
+    Ok(serialize(codec::http::Response::ok())?)
 }

-fn health(
-    _ctx: &CapabilitiesContext,
-    _req: core::HealthRequest
-) -> ReceiveResult {
+fn health(_req: core::HealthRequest) -> ReceiveResult {
     Ok(vec![])
 }
 ```

 There are only a couple of things you need to do as an actor developer to build fully functioning services.

-First, you'll need to invoke the `actor_handlers!` macro, which tells the actor SDK which _operations_ you are going to handle, and which functions will be called in response.
-The SDK automatically converts the messages into the appropriate data types for you.
+First, you'll need to invoke the `actor_handlers!` macro, which tells the actor API which _operations_ you are going to handle, and which functions will be called in response.
+The API automatically converts the messages into the appropriate data types for you.

-`http::OP_HANDLE_REQUEST` and `core::OP_HEALTH_REQUEST` are constants defined by the actor SDK.
+`codec::http::OP_HANDLE_REQUEST` and `codec::core::OP_HEALTH_REQUEST` are constants defined by the actor SDK.
 As you get into more advanced tutorials, we'll walk through some patterns to define your own operation constants.

 ## Handle HTTP Requests